aitomatic/openssa/docs/GETTING_STARTED.md

-# Getting Started with OpenSSM
+# Getting Started with OpenSSA

 ## Who Are You?